 If you are not a huge lover of eating at restaurants, Southend ensures that cooking at home is very affordable!

-In fact, the cost of living is currently a staggering 12.99% lower than in London!
+In fact, the cost of groceries is currently a staggering 10.1% lower than those in London!

 Generally, living costs in Southend on Sea are exceptional, particularly when contrasted with the capital.